Farm Housing and Green Building

-Most houses within the community have utilized green construction and building principles, from recycled materials to energy efficient designs.
+Most homes and buildings within The Farm Community have utilized green construction and building principles, from recycled materials to energy-efficient designs.
+Residents of The Farm today live in many different styles of housing.

 The Community Center